SaintHova/FRCS/README.md

 - REST API to enable compatibility with 3rd party software

 # Tech Stack Used
-Djago is a widely-used framework for creating web-applications, and was used to create FRCS.
+Django is a widely-used framework for creating web-applications, and was used to create FRCS.

 - Frontend
   - HTML, CSS, TailwindCSS, JS
 - Backend
-  - Python, PostgreSQL, DigitalOcean, NginX, Gunicorn
+  - Python, PostgreSQL, DigitalOcean